 To add the Signaling Interface in the enterprise direction, select Signaling Interface from the Device Specific Settings menu on the left-hand side, select the device being managed and click the Add button (not shown).
 On the Add Signaling Interface screen, enter an appropriate Name for the interface.
-Under IP Address, select from the drop-down menus the network and IP address associated with the private interface of the Avaya SBCE (A1).
+Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface.
 Enter 5060 for TCP Port, since TCP port 5060 is used to listen for signaling traffic from Session Manager in the sample configuration, as defined in Section 6.6.
 Click Finish.

-A second Signaling Interface with the name Public_sig was similarly created in the service provider's direction.
-Under IP Address, the network and IP address associated with the public interface of the Avaya SBCE (B1) were selected from the drop-down menus.
-Enter 5060 for UDP Port, since this is the protocol and port that was used by the Avaya SBCE to listen to the service provider's SIP traffic.
+A second Signaling Interface with the name Cox_Public_sig was similarly created in the service provider's direction.
+Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface.
+Enter 5060 for UDP Port, since this is the protocol and port used by the Avaya SBCE to listen to the service provider's SIP traffic.
 Click Finish.